“Just face the fear of knowing: the sooner you do, the greater the hope.”

 “When I talk to kids about their sporting goals, I tell them to ‘face the fear and do it anyway’.
 With cancer, it’s about flipping that.
 Just face the fear of knowing: the sooner you do, the greater the hope.”

-In memory of her late brother, Jenny-May is going to do 54 ‘wall balls’ a day this June – a strenuous exercise that she says will be “tough, but manageable” during her busy schedule.
+Jenny-May has done the Move Your Butt challenge for two years, including last year when she did 54 ‘wall balls’ a day this June in memory of her late brother – a strenuous exercise that was “tough, but manageable” during her busy schedule.

 “I wanted to do something that’s a real challenge, but is realistic for my timeframe and energy levels,” she explains.
 “Because I give so much energy on air in the morning, when I get home, there’s not much left.
 I work out in my garage so I don’t have to leave the house – exercise is so important to me and my mental health.”